ibexa/documentation-developer/docs/guide/solr.md

                 content_type:
                     # Boost a whole Content Type
                     article: 2.0
-                field_definition:
-                    # Boost a content Field system-wide, or for a given Content Type
-                    title: 3.0
-                    blog_post:
-                        # Don't boost title of blog posts that high, but still higher than default
-                        title: 1.5
                 meta_field:
                     # Boost a meta Field (name, text) system wide, or for a given Content Type
                     name: 10.0